 For this article it's all about different tanks and the coils that work best within them.
-There are hundreds of different tank variations that are available and these fall into one of the two categories, which I have listed below and will go into more detail about them.
+There are hundreds of different types of vape tanks and tank variations that are available at our vape shop and these fall into one of the two categories, which I have listed below and will go into more detail about them.

 Tobacco Cigarettes or traditional cigarettes are not only incredibly bad for your health, but once you read up on the 4000 plus hazardous, harmful chemicals in the smoke you inhale, you'll agree too!

 With that being said, I know it's repetitive but we all know that these products are intended for the use of people kicking a habit and are not intended for the use of anyone under the age of 18, if you are pregnant or breastfeeding etc. Now that's out of the way, let's focus on the matter at hand.

 One thing you should note from the beginning is that the ratio between VG (Vegetable Glycerine) and PG (Propylene Glycol) in your vape e-liquid will affect your chosen tank's performance. you can find out more about this by reading the Beginners Guide to Sub-Ohm Vaping article.